natural/zukai/README.md

   name: 'Talker'
   events:
     wildcard: true
 ```

 ###### `create`

 The `create` event is emitted after the object has been fully instantiated and
-validated, and after all of the post-create hooks have run.
+validated and after all of the post-create hooks have run.

 ###### `del`